ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 Selecting Active Heliostats and Target Areas
 --------------------------------------------
-In ARTIST the information about the helisotats is saved per heliostat property.
+In ARTIST the information about the heliostats is saved per heliostat property.
 There is one tensor containing all heliostat positions from a specific heliostat group (see :ref:`Artist Under the Hood<artist_under_hood>`).
 Similarly there is one tensor containing all aim points and so on.
 To address a specific heliostat, it is important to know its index.
 To activate one or more heliostats for the alignment process or raytracing, you can mark the entry at